Wedding of Victoria, Crown Princess of Sweden, and Daniel Westling: Wedding banquet

 The wedding banquet was held on the night of the wedding day in the Hall of State at the Royal Palace of Stockholm, Sweden's finest ceremonial hall.
 The Hall of State was renovated for the occasion.
 98 guests of the nearly 600 invited guests were accommodated in the main table.
 Pink and white flowers were strewn over the table decorations, which included silver candelabra and silver bowls.
 On the seats of honour were sitting the wedding couple; their parents King Carl Gustaf and Queen Silvia and Mr and Mrs Westling; Victoria's godparents Ralf de Toledo Sommerlath, Princess Désirée, Baroness Silfverschiöld, the Queen of the Netherlands and the King of Norway as well as Count Carl Johan Bernadotte of Wisborg, the King's uncle; Princess Margaretha, Mrs. Ambler, the King's eldest sister; the Queen of Denmark, the King of the Belgians; Tarja Halonen, the President of Finland; and Anders Wejryd, the Archbishop of Uppsala.

 Cake

 The cake was an 11 tiered cake made of organic ingredients.
 The sides of the cake were decorated with four-leaf clovers, symbolising the crown princely couple and their wedding.
 Each layer of the cake was topped with several chocolate wafers with the royal couple's monogram in caramel.
-The top layer had a large version of the crown princely couple's monogram is reproduced in cast caramel.
+The top layer had a large version of the crown princely couple's monogram, reproduced in cast caramel.
 The crown princely couple's wedding cake was a gift from the Swedish Association of Bakers and Confectioners.